top of page

 4. It Keeps You Compliant

-If you do pay holiday during downtime:
+If you choose to pay holiday during downtime, make sure to:

-• Show it clearly on the payslip (e.g. “Holiday Pay – 5 Days”)
+• Show it clearly on the payslip (e.g., “Holiday Pay – 5 Days”).

-• Update their holiday balance
+• Update their holiday balance.

-• Keep records of what you’ve paid
+• Keep records of what you’ve paid.

-That way, you're covered if there are ever questions.
+This way, you're covered if there are ever questions.

 In Summary

-✔ Workers still earn holiday pay, even on zero-hours
+✔ Workers still earn holiday pay, even on zero-hours.

-✔ UK employers can save NI using the Employment Allowance
+✔ UK employers can save NI using the Employment Allowance.

-✔ Workers may lose qualifying NI weeks if not paid
+✔ Workers may lose qualifying NI weeks if not paid.

-✔ Paying holiday during quiet weeks helps with cash flow
+✔ Paying holiday during quiet weeks helps with cash flow.

-✔ Real savings are possible (like our client’s £80 example)
+✔ Real savings are possible (like our client’s £80 example).

 Need Help With Payroll or NI Planning?

 We work with businesses to keep payroll simple, compliant, and cost-effective.
-If you're not sure when to pay holiday, or want to make the most of tax reliefs, get in touch and we’ll help you.
+If you're not sure when to pay holiday or want to make the most of tax reliefs, get in touch and we’ll help you.

 Comments